Authored by a Symantec employee

 - Do backup all the data you uploaded to an external drive and delete everything on the device you used to file with after you are done filing.

 You don’t have to take these precautions only during tax season.
 All through the year, stay aware and cautious so that your data stays safe.
-Phishing messages, fraudulent mail claiming to be from the IRS, and other unsolicited emails are notorious for injecting malware into your devices.
+Phishing messages, fraudulent mail claiming to be from the ATO, and other unsolicited emails are notorious for injecting malware into your devices.
 Don’t give away your personal information freely.
 Keep your data safe and your devices protected.